rmuif/docs/docs/authentication.md

 </Tabs>

 :::tip
-The `-e` option is available for all commands with the `uid` argument in the `user` tool, i.e. you can use it when getting, updating, and deleting a user.
+The `-e` option is available for all commands with the `uid` argument in the `user` tool, i.e., you can use it when getting, updating, and deleting a user.
 :::

 An example of getting information from a user with the user ID `john`: